cryptpad/blog/posts/tutorial-two-factor-authentication.md

 section of the administration panel:
 **User menu** > <i class="fa fa-gears"></i> **Administration** > <i class="fa fa-database"></i> **Database**

-There, you can go to the **2FA Recovery** section and paste the datablock that the forgetful user sent you:
+There you can go to the **2FA Recovery** section and paste the data-block that the forgetful user sent you:

 ![](/images/2fa-admin-disabling.png)